nDerroitte/discordpy-wow-bots/README.md

 ## Gold reference

 200k gold in WoW is roughly 20€.
-Every month, this bot helps generating about 120M+ gold, which represents 12.000€.

-The bot has been running since Febuary 2020.
-This makes (as of September 2021) a total of 228.000€.
-10% of that total can be counted has pure benifts, the 90 other percent are redistributed to the actors of the community.
+At its prime, this bot helped generating about 120M+ gold per month, aka about 12.000€.
+10% of that total can be counted has pure profits, the 90 other percent are redistributed to the actors of the community.

-Buying gold in World of Warcraft can be done in blizzard shop.
-Selling it is against the game rules.
-A good rule of thumb is to consider that the gold can be sold under the table for roughly half its price, ie for about 11.400€.

-For legal purposes, let's obviously add that :
-*As the community has no interest in doing RMT (Real Money Transaction, aka selling real gold for €), no one actually gain 11.400€ from this bot.
-It just helped making a lot of people very rich in one (if not the) most popular multiplayer role-playing game.*
+This bot runned for about 2,5 years before the community it was served on was shut down by Blizzard.
+It helped generating about 3 billions gold, 300M profits, which could probably be traded for about 20k€.
+As the community has no interest in doing RMT (Real Money Transaction, aka selling real gold for €), no one actually gain € from this bot.
+It just helped making a lot of people very rich in one (if not the) most popular multiplayer role-playing game.

-**Update december 2022:** The business slowed by a significant amount in Jully 2022, after Blizzard tried to ban, with the help of discord, most of the boosting communities, with little success.
-The interest of the bot also varies with World of Warcraft ingame content (which is high atm with the new extension that just got out).
-The total amount of gold it generated is probably close the 300M gold.

 ## Install